segmentio/analytics.js-integrations/compiler/README.md

 # Build Process

- - This tool builds all A.js-integrations from the local `../integrations` directory into a local version of A.js.
+ - This tool builds all A.js integration packages from the `../integrations` directory into a local version of A.js.
  - The tool retrieves integration settings from `http://cdn.segment.com/v1/projects/${writeKey}/settings`.
 Because we pull settings from the
 Segment account associated with the `--writeKey` option, you must enable and set up each integration you'd like to test in your Segment dashboard before building a version of A.js locally using this tool.